fmazzant/RestClient/README.md

 var result = await rest.Url("[URL]").GetAsync();
 ```

+Usually [URL] defines the base URL of webapi.

 ### RestProperties

 To use RestProperties to configure yuor rest root point.
 To create a simple configuration, just like this: